 - Breakout room spokespeople

-The chat feature in Zoom is a great way to encourage student involvement, especially by providing a space where students can share ideas or ask questions when they might not otherwise be able to out loud (e.g., if they have too much background noise or don’t feel comfortable talking in front of large groups).
-Here’s how to make it even better: ask students to respond to a question in Chat, but wait to press “Enter,” so everyone’s comments will appear simultaneously.
+The chat feature in Zoom is a great way to encourage student involvement, especially by providing a space where students can share ideas or ask questions “in front of” the entire class but without using their voice (e.g., if they have too much background noise or don’t feel comfortable talking in front of large groups).
+Wait for it uses Chat to allow everyone to respond to a question simultaneously by asking students wait to press “Enter,” until you tell them.
+This allows equal time for everyone to formulate their own first response without the influence of others and to hear those responses, unmediated, at the same time.
 This can add to students’ feeling of being involved in the class because everyone’s voice is heard at once, and it’s not a problem if more than one student has the same response or idea.

 - Pose a question you want the whole class to answer.
 If you use PowerPoint, Slides, Keynote, or another presentation software, display the question on the “slide.”

-- Ask students to respond in chat, but have them hold off on hitting Enter/Return, yet.
+- Ask students to respond in chat, but without hitting Enter/Return, yet.
 “We’re going to wait a minute for everyone to have a chance to think about this and type up their response.”

 Calling on students is a foundational way to engage with students during class, but mispronouncing students’ names can be embarrassing for you and your students.
 NameCoach ameliorates this issue by allowing people to record their names in their own voice.
 That recording is automatically connected to the IU Photo Roster in Canvas for everyone in the class to hear.
 A good practice to motivate students to use NameCoach is to make a Canvas Assignment and assign a small number of points to it.